RakhithJK/libretro-Lakka-LibreELEC-wiki/Accessing-Lakka-command-line-interface.md

 The easiest way to configure Lakka is to connect it via SSH.
 SSH is a service running on your Lakka box, it lets you run commands on your box, such as editing configuration files.

-To access your Lakka box through SSH, you need to connect your box to your router by an ethernet cable.
-Lakka will get an IP address via DHCP, so you need DHCP enabled on your network (it should already be the case if you don't know what DHCP is).
+To access your Lakka box through SSH, you need to connect your Lakka device to the network.

-Then, you need to enable the SSH Service in **Settings->Services**.
+Then, you have to enable SSH in **Settings->Services**.

 You will need an SSH client to connect to your box.
 You will also need to [know the IP address of your Lakka box](Finding-the-IP-of-your-Lakka-box).